eeggilbert/autoautoreply/README.md

 # auto-auto reply
 Auto-auto reply is an email utility that automatically sends an out-of-office message when you have "too much" unread mail, defined by a tolerance level.
 In other words, it is a dynamic out-of-office message that responds to your current email load, without you needing to explicitly turn it on and off.
-It also encourages channel switching by permitting people to send short email replies to your oom, and have them delivered via text to your phone.
+It also encourages channel switching by permitting people to send short email replies to your out-of-office message, and have them delivered via text to your phone.

 ## Getting Started